Chapter 5: Protection against violence & harassment

 What if my ADVO was made before my family law parenting orders?

 If you have an ADVO, any later parenting orders that are inconsistent with your ADVO will override those sections of your ADVO.
-If this happens the Family Courts must state in the parenting order that it is inconsistent with your ADVO, give a detailed explanation in the order about how the children’s time with the other parent is to take place, explain the order to all people affected by the order, and serve a copy of the order on other parties and on the police and Local Court.
+If this happens the family courts must state in the parenting order that it is inconsistent with your ADVO, give a detailed explanation in the order about how the children’s time with the other parent is to take place, explain the order to all people affected by the order, and serve a copy of the order on other parties and on the police and local court.

-Where there is an inconsistency the ADVO will be invalid to the extent of the inconsistency.
+Where there is an inconsistency, the ADVO will be invalid to the extent of the inconsistency.
 For example:

 - The ADVO states the father is to stay away from the mother’s home.